mjkoster/ODM-Examples/sdf.md

 An odmComponent is a potentially reusable composition of objects that is part of a more complex model.
 For example, the objects that make up the definition of a single plug of an outlet strip could be encapsulated by a component.

-Component defintions work much like object definitions, except that a component is composed of objects.
+Component definitions work much like object definitions, except that a component is composed of objects.
 Components may use the "includes", "refines", or "extends" pattern, or may define objects within the component definition.
 Component definitions may include their own Object definitions, as well as reusable Property, Action, and Event definitions that can be used to extend or complete the included Object definitions.

 Using the "includes" pattern enables a component to provide a specific "view" into the functionality of a complex device, for example a way to summarize the energy readings of all plugs in an outlet strip, or a way of including common functions, like power controls, in the definition of the sub-functions in a multifunction device like a printer + scanner product.